caseyanderson/bukobot/cura_notes.md

 * [3D Warehouse](https://3dwarehouse.sketchup.com/index.html): an open source library where SketchUp users can upload and download 3D models to share.
 Predominantly architectural and interior design models.

+## Powering the CPU and Bukobot

+1. Login to the Macmini connected to the Bukobot
+2. Plug the power cable for the Bukobot in.
+If the Bukobot's fan is spinning the machine is on.
+3. Open Cura.
+You should see a window that looks like the photo below.

+INSERT PHOTO HERE

+## Configuration

+1. Put your `STL` file on the computer.
+2. In Cura, click the `Load` button and navigate to your file to import.
+The button looks like this:

+INSERT PHOTO HERE

+3. Now that your object is on the platform (the word Cura uses to refer to the bed) you can make alterations to it including:

+ * **rotate**: rotate the orientation of the STL file on the platform via any axis (X, Y, or Z).
+Notice that this button also reveals "lay flat" (i.e. "force this object to rest on the platform" ), and "reset" options.
+ * **scale**:

+ "To max" (i.e. "scale object to maximum print size for the Bukobot"),

 ## misc notes